-Ah the dreaded wedding guestlist…between long lost cousins three times removed and those rowdy friends you haven’t actually spoken to for a few months, navigating the ins and outs of who to invite can be daunting.
+Oh, the dreaded wedding guest list… Between long lost cousins three times removed and that actually kind of annoying friend you haven’t spoken to in months, even thinking about who to invite can be daunting.

-Luckily for you, Bridebook has one of the easiest and most advanced guestlist planning tools in the UK – for free!
-So once you’ve taken all our tips into account you can get stuck in and stressful guestlist planning will be a thing of the past.
-Enjoy!
+Luckily for you, Bridebook has one of the simplest and most advanced Guest List Tools in the world – and it’s free!
+As soon as you’ve read these top tips, it’s time to get stuck in.
+Stressful guest list planning will be a thing of the past.

-You may want the whole world and their dog to be invited to the wedding of the year, but you gotta think about your wedding budget.
-More guests means more food, more space, more favours and more people to entertain.
-Keep to your budget and if you know you can only afford to invite 100 people, stick to it.
+You might want everyone and their uncle to be invited to the celebration of the century (and we’re sure they’d want to come!), but you’ve got to think about your wedding budget.
+How many people can you actually afford?
+Remember, more guests means finding more space, more food, more favours… and more money.
+Stick to your budget.
+It’s as simple as this: if you know you can only afford to invite 100 people… Only invite 100 people!

-We all have family or friends with children, so think carefully about whether you want to invite them or not.
-It’s okay if you don’t, but remember to politely mention it to the parents well in advance.
-If you decide to have a child-friendly wedding, make sure you work out where they’ll sit (will there be a kid’s table?) and whether there will be a kids menu.
-Keep them entertained throughout the day and all will be well.
+It’s pretty likely that at least one of your friends or relatives will have children, so think carefully about whether you want to invite them or not.
+It’s absolutely fine if you don’t, but you do need to remember to politely mention it to the parents well in advance.
+It’s nothing to be nervous about – and they might even welcome the chance to have a proper night out!
+On the other hand, if you decide to have a child-friendly wedding, it does mean some extra work.
+Make sure to work out where children will sit (eg. do you want a kids’ table?) and whether there’ll be a separate kids’ menu.
+It’s always worth thinking about how you can keep them occupied throughout the day too.
+Keep them entertained and all will be well!

-There’s nothing worse than having too many people on your guest list and needing to uninvite someone.
-By assuming everyone invited will attend, you leave it open for them to decide – they may actually be able to make it even if you think they couldn’t.
-This way, you’re not over-inviting, and you can always have a backup guest list if you’re numbers unexpectedly drop.
+We know, we know – the temptation to over-invite is real.
+But this isn’t a house party!
+There’s nothing worse than having too many people on your guest list and having to uninvite someone.
+By assuming everyone invited will attend, you leave it open for them to decide.
+You might not expect them to be able to attend (or they might never RSVP!) but they may actually be able to make it.
+If you’re still worried about numbers, why not create a backup guest list and order a separate set of invitations with a later RSVP date to send out if your numbers unexpectedly drop?